angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 When there is no selected hero, the `ngIf` directive removes the hero detail HTML from the DOM.
 There are no hero detail elements or bindings to worry about.

-When the user picks a hero, `selectedHero` becomes non-null and `ngIf` puts the hero detail content into the DOM and evaluates the nested bindings.
+When the user picks a hero, `selected` becomes non-null and `ngIf` puts the hero detail content into the DOM and evaluates the nested bindings.

 <div class="l-sub-section" markdown="1">